larsgr/gene-id-mapping/README.md

 The both copies of the HoxC A cluster from two versions of Atlantic salmon reference genome (Ssal_v3.1 and ICSASG_v2) and Rainbow trout (Omyk) was extracted as a small dataset to use for testing.

 The corresponding gff for these regions must be extracted.
-The scripts to do this must be created. under pregress...
+The scripts to do this must be created.
+In progress...
 See [docs/creating-toy-dataset.md](docs/creating-toy-dataset.md) for more details and progress.